broxtronix/spark-gce/README.md

 - Better testing and support for different GCE instance types, regions, and zones
 - Allow the user to specify which Spark version to install
 - Support for local NVMe SSDs (already partially implemented)
-- Inclusion of Hadoop, Shark, Tachyon, and other mainstays of the Apache open source ecosystem.
+- Inclusion of Shark, Tachyon, and other mainstays of the Apache open source ecosystem.
 - The option to create a larger root disk.
 The current root disk size is 10GB, but this can be [expanded](http://stackoverflow.com/questions/24021214/how-to-get-a-bigger-boot-disk-on-google-compute-engine)
 - More aesthetically pleasing cluster monitoring using [Graphite](http://graphite.wikidot.com/) and [Grafana](http://grafana.org/)